jazzband/django-analytical/docs/tutorial.rst

 Identifying authenticated users
 ===============================

-When you visitors post questions on IPv6 or tell about their experience with transitioning, they first log in through the standard Django authentication system.
-Clicky can identify and track individual visitors and you want to use this feature.
+*When your visitors post questions on IPv6 or tell about their experience with the transition, they first log in through the standard Django authentication system.
+Clicky can identify and track individual visitors and you want to use this feature.*

 If django-analytical template tags detect that the current user is authenticated, they will automatically include code to send the username